-At the outermost periphery, holes are provided in which copper bars are inserted and short-circuited at both the sides by rings forming Damper winding.
+Damper Winding: At the outermost periphery, holes are provided in which copper bars are inserted and short-circuited at both sides by rings forming Damper winding.

 Non- Salient Pole Rotor or Cylindrical Rotor

-The figure below shows the end view of the 2 pole and 4 pole cylindrical rotors.
+The figure below shows the end view of the 2 poles and 4 pole cylindrical rotors.

 They are driven by steam or gas turbines.
-Cylindrical synchronous rotor synchronous generators are called turbo alternators and turbo generators.
-The machines are built in a number of rating from 10 MVA to over 1500 MVA.
+Cylindrical synchronous rotor synchronous generators are called turbo-alternators and turbo generators.
+The machines are built in a number of ratings from 10 MVA to over 1500 MVA.
 The biggest size used in India has a rating of 500 MVA installed in the super thermal power plant.

 Non-salient pole-type rotors have the following parts.
 They are as follows: